Giant hand statue touches down in Wellington, creeping out residents

 (CNN) — Is it a face with a hand or a hand with a face?

-Residents of Wellington, New Zealand may have been unnerved to see the latest addition to their cityscape, as a massive hand was installed on the roof of the City Gallery Wellington, overlooking the capital's Civic Square, on Monday.
+Residents of Wellington, New Zealand, may have been unnerved to see the latest addition to their cityscape, as a massive hand was installed on the roof of the City Gallery Wellington, overlooking the capital's Civic Square, on Monday.

 Created by New Zealand-born artist Ronnie van Hout, the sculpture, named "Quasi," is described by the gallery as a "hybrid face-hand" and a "partial self-portrait" and is based on scans of the artist's own body parts.